msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ##### UseState

-Type inference works very well for this hook - type is defined by type of the given (default) value:
+Type inference works very well for this hook - defined by the type of the given (default) value:

 ```TypeScript
 const [isOpen, setIsOpen] = React.useState(false);